 Grab out an old keyboard and some flashcards.
 Get the kids to match the card to the keys on the board.
 They get to type just like mom, dad, and teacher.

-Grab a container for your recycling bin or this cool tiny trash can and craft it into a fun monster.
-Have the kiddos feed the monster the letters her in hungry for as you all them out, or sort them.
-For example today he only wants uppercase or letters with only straight lines, etc.
+Grab a container for your recycling bin or this cool tiny trash can and craft it into a fun dinosaur or monster.
+Have the kiddos feed the monster the letters.
+Check out the DIY and How to Video!

 25. Search and Find